Tax guide

 Reviewer handoff note

-A good handoff note is factual and modest.
-It should not say the filing is risk-free.
-It should say what was checked, what was assumed, and what still depends on the Income Tax Department portal, deductor corrections, bank validation, or taxpayer-provided records.
-If a figure comes from AIS, Form 26AS, Form 16, a broker statement, a challan, or a bank certificate, name that source next to the figure.
+Keep this note factual.
+It should not claim the filing is risk-free.
+It should record what was checked, what was assumed, and what still depends on the Income Tax Department's portal, deductor corrections, bank validation, or the taxpayer's own records.
+Name the source — AIS, Form 26AS, Form 16, broker statement, challan, bank certificate — next to each key figure.

-Keep the final note with the computation, acknowledgement, source downloads, and proof folder.
-If a mismatch is noticed later, this note becomes the quickest map back to the filing decision.
+Store the final note alongside the computation, acknowledgement, source downloads, and proofs.
+If a mismatch is caught later, this note is the fastest map back to the original filing decision.

 When to wait before filing

-Waiting can be better than rushing when TDS credits are incomplete, Form 16 is not issued, AIS is still updating, the employer or bank has not corrected a statement, a broker report is missing, or the taxpayer is expecting a large refund.
-Waiting is not procrastination when it prevents an unsupported claim.
+Waiting is sometimes better than rushing — specifically when TDS credits are incomplete, Form 16 has not been issued, AIS is still updating, the employer or bank has not corrected a statement, a broker report is missing, or a large refund depends on records not yet reflected in the portal.

 Useful MyeCA paths

-For adjacent reading, keep the AY 2026-27 form-selection guide and the AIS/Form 26AS reconciliation playbook open while reviewing the file.
-For a CA-assisted next step, use expert consultation.
+For adjacent reading, keep the AY 2026-27 form-selection guide and the AIS/Form 26AS reconciliation playbook open while reviewing your file.
+For CA-assisted help, use expert consultation.

 Frequently asked questions